ro-afonso/accel-monitor-web-services/README.md

 3) Initialize an empty git repo: git init
+4) Initialize Heroku, add files and deploy:
+   i) heroku login
-4) Initialize Heroku, add files and deploy: heroku login heroku git:remote -a your-app-name # change the name for your app git commit -am "initial commit" git push heroku master # deploy the code to heroku heroku ps:scale web=1 # run with 1 heroku “dyno”
+   ii) heroku git:remote -a your-app-name # change the name for your app iii) git commit -am "initial commit" iv) git push heroku master # deploy the code to heroku
+   v) heroku ps:scale web=1 # run with 1 heroku “dyno”
 5) The app is now available at 'https://your-app-name.herokuapp.com'
 6) Run the 'is_tp1_base.py' script to run the copelia sim and send the acceleration data to Heroku
 7) Run the 'app.py' script and visit 'http://127.0.0.1:8050' in the web browser to display and monitor the data using Dash and Plotly